-Buy: Streamline your private cloud journey with CenturyLink Dedicated Cloud Compute (DCC) Foundation.
+Buy: Streamline your private cloud journey with CenturyLink Private Cloud on VMware Cloud Foundation™.

 CenturyLink has a global data center footprint, with facilities across four continents.
 You have the flexibility to place your cloud close to your users to minimize latency and deliver a fast, responsive experience.

 CenturyLink Private Cloud on VMware Cloud Foundation™ can be deployed rapidly—often in as little as four weeks.
 You can easily migrate and integrate your existing VMware workloads to CenturyLink Private Cloud using VMware vCloud Director.
 It's also simple to create hybrid solutions, interconnecting CenturyLink Private Cloud on VMware Cloud Foundation™ with your current environment as well as other cloud platforms, including public cloud platforms.